How to Get Rid of Car Payments For Good

 If no other options work and you need to get out of the loan, it may be best to hand over the keys to your lender.
 If you voluntarily surrender the vehicle, you won’t pay the full costs of repossession—but you’re still liable for any unpaid balance, and your credit scores will suffer.
 Still, you can free up cash flow each month and begin the process of moving on.

 Speak with a credit counselor for individualized advice before you stop making payments or surrender your vehicle.

 Have Somebody Take Over Payments?

-With any loan, whether you own a house or you’re making payments on a truck, it seems like a great idea: find somebody who’s willing and able to make the required payments, and walk away from the deal.
-The buyer benefits from low up-front costs and a predictable payment.
+With any loan, whether you own a house or you’re making payments on a truck, it seems like a great idea: Find somebody who’s willing and able to make the required payments, and walk away from the deal.
+The buyer benefits from low up-front costs and predictable payment.
 The lender gets to keep collecting payments as if nothing happened.
-Most importantly, you get the freedom to move on – everybody wins.
+Most importantly, you get the freedom to move on, so it seems like everybody wins.

 Unfortunately, it’s more complicated than that.

-You are still responsible for payments until you completely unwind any agreements you made.
-If you applied for a loan, your credit is on the line, and you’re responsible for getting the loan paid off.
-That risk does not transfer to somebody who simply takes your car and starts making payments.
+You are still responsible for payments until you completely satisfy the debt (and any agreements) with your lender.
+If you applied for a loan, your credit is on the line, and you’re responsible for paying off the debt.
+That risk does not transfer to somebody who takes ownership or possession of your car and starts making payments.